 We recommend front and rear lights and indicators are taped up before going on circuit - in an accident the lenses in your lights can shatter, creating a hazard on track.

-Must not be affixed to the rider or the top of the fuel tank or where the vision of the rider would be impaired.
-They must be fixed using a purpose built mount either adhesive, bolted (or sucker mount with a secondary tether).
+Must not be affixed anywhere to the rider or where the vision or attention of the rider could be impaired.
+They must be securely fixed using a purpose built mount - either a sucker/adhesive mount (with a secondary tether) or bolted.
 No extension arms.
+No metal tank mount brackets.

 Suspension and steering parts will define how well your bike handles on the track; always ensure that these components are in good condition.